 Can I travel from England to Scotland, Wales or Northern Ireland?

 The United Kingdom (UK) is made up of 4 countries – England, Scotland, Wales and Northern Ireland.
 Confusingly, each of these countries has their own COVID rules.
-And since these rules differ quite substatianally, it’s important to check the UK government website for the most up to date information.
-For example, you can now travel between England and Wales, but you currently cannot travel between England and Scotland withou a reasonable excuse (this is expected to change on 26 April).
+And since these rules differ quite substantially, it’s important to check the UK government website for the most up to date information.

 Itching to Travel?
 Get inspired!